All Products

 Important

-Due to a change in the technical solution for intermediate instances, Server Migration Center (SMC) will no longer support migrating Windows servers to destination instances in regions outside the Chinese mainland after November 30, 2025 (UTC+8).
-Before this date, you can still use SMC client V2.8.5 and earlier versions.
-For more information about the change and its impact, see [Product Change] Announcement on SMC no longer supporting the migration of Windows servers to destination instances in regions outside the Chinese mainland.
+Due to a change in the underlying migration technology, Server Migration Center (SMC) will no longer support migrating Windows servers to destination instances in Alibaba Cloud regions outside the Chinese mainland after November 30, 2025 (UTC+8).
+Before this date, you can still use SMC client V2.8.5 and earlier.
+For more information about the change and its impact, see [Product Change] SMC Will No Longer Support Migrating Windows Servers to Destination Instances in Alibaba Cloud Regions Outside the Chinese mainland.

-• Migrate a server to a purchased Alibaba Cloud ECS instance.
+• Migrate a server to an existing ECS instance

-If you have an existing Alibaba Cloud ECS instance with storage, an operating system, and other configurations that are compatible with the source server, you can migrate the source server to that instance.
+If you have purchased an Alibaba Cloud ECS instance and its configurations, such as storage and operating system, are compatible with the source server, you can migrate the source server to that ECS instance.

 Warning

-After the migration, the original data on the destination ECS instance is erased.
+After migration, the original data on the destination ECS instance will be erased.
 The data on the source server is not affected.
-Therefore, do not use this migration method if the destination ECS instance contains important data.
+Therefore, do not use this method if the destination ECS instance contains important data.

 Migration impact